 In that period, we provided more than one million pounds of nutritious food each week to those in need through our direct distribution programs and our network of more than 320 partner nonprofit agencies at more than 850 sites.
 More than half of the food that we distribute is fresh produce, more than any other food bank in the country.

 To help ensure that those who need food have access to it, we operate a multilingual toll-free hotline where we connect callers with food programs in their neighborhood.

-To reach more people, we advocate for anti-hunger policies and connect those in need to federal nutrition programs and other food resources.
+To reach more people, we connect those in need to federal nutrition programs and other food resources.

 We are a certified member of Feeding America (formerly known as America's Second Harvest), a network of food banks and food distribution programs in the United States.
 This membership allows Second Harvest Food Bank to cooperate with other member food banks, to receive food from national corporate food donors, and to benefit from national publicity and mutual support.